CONTENT MATTER EXPERTS

 Review and Recertification Course

-Jessica Robinson, PharmD, BCIDP, is an Associate Professor at the University of Charleston School of Pharmacy, as well as an infectious diseases clinical pharmacy specialist at Charleston Area Medical Center.
-She earned her PharmD degree from West Virginia University School of Pharmacy in 2008, and then went on to complete a pharmacy practice residency at St. Mary’s Medical Center in Huntington, WV and an infectious diseases specialty residency at the University of Mississippi Medical Center in Jackson, MS. In addition to her teaching responsibilities at the UC, Dr. Robinson also serves as the Associate Director for the Antimicrobial Stewardship Program at CAMC, as well as a clinical preceptor for fourth-year pharmacy students and residents.
+Jessica Robinson, PharmD, BCIDP is an infectious diseases clinical pharmacy specialist and the associate director of the antimicrobial stewardship program at CAMC.
+She earned her PharmD degree from West Virginia University School of Pharmacy in 2008 and then went on to complete a PGY-1 residency at St. Mary’s Medical Center in Huntington, WV and a PGY-2 residency in infectious diseases at the University of Mississippi Medical Center in Jackson, MS. Dr. Robinson serves on several hospital and state committees and is a content matter expert and author for the ASHP/ACCP Board Certified Infectious Diseases Pharmacy Preparatory Review Course.
+Her research interests include topics involving antimicrobial stewardship, pneumonia, and infective endocarditis.

 Kayla R. Stover, PharmD, BCPS, BCIDP, FCCP, FIDSA